Milestone-Proposal:Parametron, 1954

 Market Acceptance

-Introducing a novel technology like the Parametron to the global market required overcoming geographic barriers.
-Convincing international markets of the Parametron's advantages and securing adoption outside Japan involved addressing cultural and logistical challenges.
-Establishing distribution channels and support networks in different regions were crucial for the Parametron's success.
+Introducing a novel technology like the parametron to the global market requires overcoming geographic barriers.
+Domestic market in Japan accepted parametron very quickly and produced computers based on it.
+Convincing international markets of the parametron's advantages and securing adoption outside Japan involved addressing cultural and logistical challenges.
+Establishing distribution channels and support networks in different regions were crucial for the parametron's success.

-These technical, political, and geographic obstacles were significant, but the dedication and ingenuity of Dr. Eiichi Goto and his team led to the successful development and implementation of the Parametron.
-Their achievements laid the groundwork for future advancements in electronic computing and demonstrated the resilience and innovation of the scientific community in overcoming complex challenges.
+These technical, political, and geographic obstacles were significant, but the dedication and ingenuity of Dr. Eiichi Goto and his team led to the successful development and implementation of the parametron.
+Their achievements laid the groundwork for future advancements in electronic computing in Japan and demonstrated the resilience and innovation of the scientific community in overcoming complex challenges.

 What features set this work apart from similar achievements?